DendrouLab/panpipes-tutorials/docs/ingesting_multimodal_data/ingesting_multimodal_data.md

 As for the `prot` modality `clr` and `dsb` normalisation can also be performed in the `panpipes ingest` step, we can also visualise the normalised ridge plots for 1) clr & 2) dsb normalisation for each of the ADTs for each sample in the `sample_submission` file.

-The `dsb` normalisation corrects for background `ADT` noise and cell-cell technical cell-to-cell variations and can help to identify a cleaner expression protein signal in comparison to the `clr` normalisation.
+The `dsb` normalisation corrects for background `ADT` noise and cell-to-cell technical variations and can help to identify a cleaner expression protein signal in comparison to the `clr` normalisation.
 Here we show the clr and dsb ridge plots for the `human_cmv` dataset.

 <p align="center">
 <img src="https://github.com/DendrouLab/panpipes-tutorials/blob/da_ingest_multimodal/docs/ingesting_multimodal_data/human_cmv_clr_ridgeplot.png" alt="img19" width="350"/>